 • Submit one quarterly update

-Three agents means three different statement formats (PDF, CSV, portal export, or in occasional cases hand-typed email summaries), three different commission rates, three different chart-of-accounts conventions on the agent side, and three sets of contractor-invoice handling.
-Multi-agent portfolios are operationally heavier than single-agent ones, and they are the strongest argument for engaging an accountant on the ASA route: the accountant absorbs the agent-by-agent reconciliation work.
+Three agents means three statement formats (PDF, CSV, portal export, occasionally a hand-typed email summary), three commission rates, three chart-of-accounts conventions on the agent side and three sets of contractor-invoice handling.
+This is the setup where MTD is heaviest, and it is the strongest case for putting an accountant on the ASA route: they absorb the agent-by-agent reconciliation work so you do not have to.

 Joint owners with a letting-agent-managed property

-Where a property is jointly owned (commonly by spouses) and managed by a letting agent, each owner receives the same agent statement (or one statement is sent to the joint contact) but each owner files separately.
+Where a property is jointly owned (commonly by spouses) and managed by a letting agent, you each receive the same agent statement (or one goes to the joint contact), but you each file separately.
 The split of every line on the statement follows the beneficial-ownership share:

 • 50/50 default split (married couples without a Form 17): each spouse records 50% of gross rent, 50% of commission, 50% of repairs.